runatlantis/atlantis/runatlantis.io/docs/deployment.md

     COPY terragrunt /usr/local/bin/terragrunt
     ```

-Since version `0.26.0` the atlantis image now uses the `atlantis` user to run atlantis instead of the root user.
-Previous container definitions and script might need to be adjusted to use the `atlantis` user instead of `root`.
-If you need to include packages from other images you can switch to the `root` user using `USER root` in your docker file and once you are done installing packages you can switch back to the atlantis user to start atlantis.
+Beginning with version 0.26.0, the Atlantis image has been updated to run under the atlantis user, replacing the previous root user configuration.
+This change necessitates adjustments in existing container definitions and scripts to accommodate the new user settings.
+In scenarios where additional packages from other images are required, users can temporarily switch to the root user by inserting USER root in the Dockerfile.
+Following the installation of necessary packages, it is advisable to revert to the atlantis user for initiating the Atlantis service.

-It is possible also to use the `/docker-entrypoint.d/` directory to add aditional scripts that you might want to run before the atlantis server starts.
-This is particulary useful if you want to customize the instance without building your own pipeline for it.
+Additionally, the /docker-entrypoint.d/ directory offers a flexible option for introducing extra scripts to be executed prior to the launch of the Atlantis server.
+This feature is particularly beneficial for users seeking to customize their Atlantis instance without the need to develop a dedicated pipeline.

-**NOTE:** The atlantis data directory needs to be readable by the `atlantis` user instead of `root`, earlier versions used to use `root` instead, you might have to update permissions in your current deployment if you are upgrading to `>0.26.0`.
+**Important Notice**: There is a critical update regarding the data directory in Atlantis.
+In versions prior to 0.26.0, the directory was configured to be accessible by the root user.
+However, with the transition to the atlantis user in newer versions, it is imperative to update the directory permissions accordingly in your current deployment when upgrading to a version later than 0.26.0.
+This step ensures seamless access and functionality for the atlantis user.

 1. Build your Docker image
     ```bash